How to troubleshoot

 To know which solutions to try, you first need to locate the source of the problem.
 Occasionally, a problem has more than one possible source.
 To find a working solution, you will need to determine the exact source of the problem.

 - Did FortiWeb’s hardware and software both start properly?
 If not, see Bootup issues.

 - Are you having Login issues?
 For details, see Login issues.

 What has recently changed?

 Do not assume that nothing has changed in the network.
-Use Diff and Backup & restore to see if something changed in the configuration, and Logging to see if an unusual condition occurred.
+Use Diff and Backups to see if something changed in the configuration, and Logging to see if an unusual condition occurred.
 If the configuration did change, see what the effect is when you roll back the change.

 Does your configuration involve HTTPS?

 If yes, make sure your certificate is loaded and valid.

 Are any web servers down?